Hai Chau, Da Nang: Exploring the City's Central District

 Many of Da Nang's administrative buildings and business offices are located in Hai Chau, making the district an important centre for work and daily services.

-During the morning commute, motorbikes pass steadily through intersections as people travel between neighbourhoods and workplaces.
+During the morning commute, motorbikes pass steadily through intersections as people travel between the city's different neighbourhoods and workplaces.
 By midday, small eateries and casual restaurants fill with office workers and students taking a short break before returning to the afternoon's responsibilities.

 This steady movement gives the district a sense of structure.
 Rather than feeling overwhelming, the day unfolds in familiar patterns shaped by work, errands and daily routines.